cargo-runner/core/README.md

 #### a.
 Config Builder CLI

-> Note: This can be instaled optionally with `cargo install cargo-runner-cli` or `cargo install --git https://github.com/cargo-runner/cli`
+> Note: This can be instaled optionally with `cargo install cargo-runner-cli` or `cargo install --git https://github.com/cargo-runner/cli`  it would allow you to run `rx` or use it as cargo subcommand like `cargo runner`

 VSCode plugin will have this functionality using `Commmand Palette`